joinpursuit/Pursuit-Core-Web/node/postgres_and_seeding_databases/README.md

-# Databases 2: Creating Databases & Tables in Postgres
+# Databases 2: Creating Databases and manipulating data in Postgres

 # Goals